BlancaCC/wig/README.md

 ( emacs and ~/repositorio/escriturias are the default ones)
 - write and enter make in your console
-./wig.out open <file name>   to epen a new or existed file ./wig.out end <file name>    to end a existed file ./wig.out info {-e | -a | -o} to know existed file
+./wig.out open <file name>   to epen a new or existed file ./wig.out end <file name>    to end an existed file ./wig.out info {-e | -a | -o} to know existed file